UltraTechX/Dummy-Launcher/README.md

 Currently, yes.
 But I hope to have it more universal sometime later.
 Its just that I have never worked with macs, so I haven't been able to see its file system architecture, and the same goes with linux.
 But I will get to working with that soon enough!
 #I don't like the current startup picture
 Don't worry, that's just a placeholder for now, I just didn't have the time to make a professional one.
-#Questions or Comments?
-just shoot me an email to UltraTechX360@gmail.com